 Through annual giving, special events and programs, the Foundation provides COC with crucial private resources.
 The Foundation needs your support.

+College of the Canyons Foundation

 Individuals, businesses and organizations interested in contributing to College of the Canyons Foundation are encouraged to contact: